How To Heal From Past Trauma And Wounds

 Once you make the connection between your past, you can ask God to show you how to release it, find healing, and create new memories in the present.

-What Will Freedom Look Like for You?
+What Will Freedom Look Like For You?

 Carrying around baggage slows you down and robs you of the freedom and healing that God intended for you to walk in.
 Instead of experiencing the abundant joy, overwhelming peace, and healing you’re meant to have, you walk around feeling drained.